15.3. Mathematical Concepts from Equilibrium Statistical Physics#

 a) For a microcanonical ensemble with energy \(E_{\mathcal{S}}\), the Shannon entropy \(\mathbf{S_{mic}}=-\sum_{C_{\mathcal{S}}}P(C_{\mathcal{S}})\ln P(C_{\mathcal{S}})\) is given by

-b) For a canonical ensemble, recalling that \(P_{\mathcal{S}}(C_{\mathcal{S}})=\frac{1}{Z}e^{-E(C_{\mathcal{S}})/T}\) and \(Z=\sum_{C_{\mathcal{S}}} e^{-E_{\mathcal{S}}(C_{\mathcal{S}})/T}\),the Shannon entropy \(\mathbf{S_{can}} \) is
+b) For a canonical ensemble, recalling that \(P_{\mathcal{S}}(C_{\mathcal{S}})=\frac{1}{Z}e^{-E(C_{\mathcal{S}})/T}\) and \(Z=\sum_{C_{\mathcal{S}}} e^{-E_{\mathcal{S}}(C_{\mathcal{S}})/T}\), the Shannon entropy \(\mathbf{S_{can}} \) is

 15.3.3.
 Maximum Likelihood and Phase Transitions#

-Phase transitions are the sudden onset of a macroscopic phenomenon when a system paramter crosses a critical value.
+Phase transitions are the sudden onset of a macroscopic phenomenon when a system parameter crosses a critical value.
 For example, magnetization occurs below a critical temperature in the Ising model.
 We are familiar with time reversible phase transitions such as water to ice and ice to water.
 (In more complex dynamics, catastrophic (irreversible) system bifurcations may occur at critical parameter levels.)
 We give an example of a phase transition using the Ising model in fully connected geometry.

 Fully Connected Ising Model#